 - Pituitary problems, such as breast discharge from too much prolactin — a hormone that controls breast milk production

-Tests to diagnose tumors involved with MEN I include:
+Tests used to diagnose tumors involved with MEN I include the following:

 - Blood cortisol level